 In the village of Wheddon Cross, three quarters of a mile away, there is a petrol station and well stocked shop with a Post Office.
 The shop supplies fresh bread, milk, meat, fish, papers and fruit & vegetables.
 It also serves a selection of alcohol.
 Open daily.
 The local pub in the village ‘The Rest & Be Thankful’ is a friendly pub serving good food.

 Places to see and things to do in the local area

-The farm is set in the heart of the Exmoor National Park which covers 265 miles of Somerset & Dorset, on a 25 acre farm off a quiet country lane.
+The farm is set in the heart of the Exmoor National Park which covers 265 miles of Somerset & Devon, on a 25 acre farm off a quiet country lane.
 We are close to open moorland and overlook Snowdrop Valley and the River Avill.
 Directly from the Coleridge Way on the farm is a network of 600 miles of public footpaths and bridleways.
 Exmoor has the largest herd of wild red deer in England and the popular native Exmoor Ponies can be seen roaming freely on the moor.

 There is an abundance of wildlife especially for bird enthusiasts and those who love the dark night skies.
 We are a short distance from Dunkery Beacon (standing at 1702ft) which enjoys some of the finest rural views over the Bristol Channel, Wales and up to 86 miles away.

 Nearby is the beautiful medieval village of Dunster, with its famous castle and yarn market where there is also a good selection of shops and places to eat.
 Dunster also provides the nearest beach.

 The well-known Victorian town of Minehead is within easy reach and offers a wide range of attractions, beach, picturesque harbour, public gardens and good shopping.
 The West Somerset Steam Railway which runs between Minehead and Bishops Lydeard is a great way to spend a few hours travelling through stunning countryside.